 - Set aside until ready to assemble Frankenstein.

-- In a large bowl, use a hand blender to beat the sugar, almond extract, water, corn syrup and meringue powder.
-The consistency will be that of a loose peanut butter.
+- In a large bowl, use a hand blender to beat the sugar, almond extract, water, corn syrup, and meringue powder.
+The consistency will be that of loose peanut butter.
 Add additional water if needed.

 - Divide the royal icing into two bowls.

 - One bowl should have approximately 2 cups of the icing.
 Add several drops of Gel Paste Food Color to the bowl and stir well to thoroughly combine.
 Add more color if you prefer a darker color.

 - In a smaller bowl, add a few drops of red, and a few drops of burgundy Gel Paste Food Color to the remaining white royal icing and stir well to combine.
 Add more color if you prefer a darker color.

 - Cover both bowls well and store at room temperature if making the icing in advance.
 No need to refrigerate.